 Develop the skills and competences to work towards becoming a professional ceramics conservator on one of our conservation courses focussing on ceramics.
 Conservation is a complex and exciting discipline and the College has a reputation for equipping students with the practical craft skills, science and theoretical knowledge required by employers in the sector.

 Perhaps you have previously studied archaeology, history of art or classics but would like to pursue a course with a more applied approach such as in museum studies courses.
-Our courses offer the chance to gain practical experience on live conservation projects.
+Our courses offer the chance to gain practical experience on live conservation and restoration projects.

 There are two levels of study on our ceramics conservation courses.

 Level 6: Graduate Diploma in Conservation Studies

-This full time conservation course allows you to further your interest in ceramics conservation and porcelain repair and progress to the MA Conservation Studies.
+This full time conservation course allows you to further your interest in ceramics and porcelain repair and progress to the MA Conservation Studies.

 Level 7: MA Conservation Studies

 The global industry standard for conservation.

 Graduate Diploma Conservation Studies which is for you if you are interested in studying our MA Conservation Studies but your undergraduate degree was not in a related field.
-The MA Conservation Studies is the global industry standard for conservation.
-Our 46 week MA programme with seven day access to the studios and workshops gives you the opportunity to develop the high level specialist skills sought by the sector.
+The MA Conservation Studies is the global industry standard for studies in conservation.
+Our 46 week MA programme with seven day access to the studios and workshops gives you the opportunity to develop the high level specialist skills in ceramics sought by the sector.